orb-lang/helm/doc/md/helm/raga/base.md

                        assert(string.gsub),
                        assert(string.rep)
 ```

 ## Categories

-These are the broad types of event.
+These are the broad types of event\.

 ```lua
 local RagaBase_meta = {}